azukashi/Sequoia-Haswell-OC/README.md

 ## 🔧 Improvements

--   This version was prepared using OpenCore 1.0.0 for macOS Ventura (13.6.7).
+-   This version was initially prepared using OpenCore 1.0.0 for macOS Ventura (13.6.7).
+-   This EFI config has been tested on macOS Sonoma and it was running well (14.7.5).
+-   This EFI config has been tested on macOS Sequoia (15), but there are [known stability and cosmetics issues due to Legacy Metal Graphics Support](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008) on NVIDIA Kepler GPUs (I'm using an NVIDIA GT 730 with 1 GB of memory.)
+-   This EFI config has not yet been tested with macOS Tahoe (26).
+I don't know if this version is still Hackintosh-able or if it still supports Intel-based systems.
+This version is still in the Developer Beta stage at the time of writing this text.

 > [!NOTE]
-> If you want to upgrading to latest macOS version such as Sonoma (14) or earlier, just change the SMBIOS on the `config.plist` with the supported SMBIOS using GenSMBIOS tool and you are ready to upgrade.
+> If you want to upgrading to latest macOS version such as Tahoe (26) or newer version, take a look at supported device models first and just change the SMBIOS on the `config.plist` with the supported SMBIOS value using GenSMBIOS tool and you are ready to upgrade.

 ## 🖼️ Screenshots

+These are screenshots that I took on macOS Ventura (version 13.6.7).

 ![Image 1](https://ipfs.filebase.io/ipfs/QmSMoahrJTDkfvXFf24ikU4AB7TdZyghKY2vdPCkxdSSfA)
 ![Image 2](https://ipfs.filebase.io/ipfs/QmV45gHoGWBvf1AWpej2NAv5S5Ujv3Deu57iCCrZ3RtEz6)